unicode-org/message-format-wg/docs/goals.md

 The design goals are listed below.

-1. Express grammatical features.
-For example: plurals.
+1. Allow users to write messages that are both grammatically correct and can be translated in a grammatically correct manner to languages that have different requirements.
+For example, plurals.

 3. Express formattable data, such as numbers, dates, currencies, or units, in a locale-appropriate way.